Lesley Head: Biography

 Head grew up in the suburbs of Melbourne, Australia and has 3 siblings.
 She completed her doctoral degree at Monash University in Melbourne.
 She was in the Victorian public service for two years, then became a tutor at Monash, then was offered a lectureship at the University of Wollongong.

-She became a Professor of Geography at the University of Wollongong and spent 28 years there, also serving as Department Head and directing the Australian Centre for Cultural Environmental Research (AUSCCER).
+She became a professor of geography at the University of Wollongong and spent 28 years there, also serving as department head and directing the Australian Centre for Cultural Environmental Research (AUSCCER).

-She has also worked in Sweden, as King Carl XVI Gustaf Visiting Professor of Environmental Sciences at Hogskölan Kristianstad (Kristianstad University), from 2005-06.
+She has also worked in Sweden, as King Carl XVI Gustaf Visiting professor of Environmental Sciences at Hogskölan Kristianstad (Kristianstad University), from 2005 to 2006.

 In 2016 she moved to Melbourne to chair the School of Geography at the University of Melbourne, with the title of Redmond Barry Distinguished Professor.
-She retired and became Professorial Fellow in 2021 when the School was disbanded and merged.
+She retired and became Professorial Fellow in 2021 when the school was disbanded and merged.

 She is a former president of the Institute of Australian Geographers and has chaired the National Committee for Geography of the Australian Academy of Science.
-In 2021 she was elected President of the Australian Academy of the Humanities.
+In 2020 she was elected president of the Australian Academy of the Humanities.